PolyGram Filmed Entertainment: PolyGram Filmed Entertainment

 Logo used from 1992 to 1999.

 PolyGram Film Distribution logo, used in 1992.

 PolyGram Filmed Entertainment logo, used from 1992 to 1998.

 In the early 1980s, PolyGram Video was launched.
-PolyGram Video, headed by Michael Kuhn and David Hockman, was created to distribute concert films and feature films acquired from third-parties, as well as long-form music videos and stand-up comedy videos from the likes of Roy Chubby Brown, Jethro and Bernard Manning.
+PolyGram Video, headed by Michael Kuhn and David Hockman, was created to distribute concert films and feature films acquired from third-parties, as well as long-form music videos and stand-up comedy videos from the likes of Roy Chubby Brown, Jethro and Bernard Manning (though they would later add Jim Davidson, Billy Connolly and Lee Evans to their stand-up comedy video lineup when they purchased Vision Video Ltd in 1993).
 In 1986, a joint venture with Heron Communications, Channel 5 Video, began operation.
 Channel 5 Video later began to obtain the rights to titles from Heron's U.S. children's arm, Hi-Tops Video.
 Kuhn and Hockman were able to parlay PolyGram Video's success into financing feature films.
 The first film produced by PolyGram's new film division was P.I.
 Private Investigations in 1987.
 During the late 1980s and early 1990s, PolyGram continued to invest in a diversified film unit with the purchases of individual production companies.
 In 1989, PolyGram launched Manifesto Film Sales to handle the licensing of films outside North America.
 In 1991, PolyGram's Michael Kuhn became the head of PolyGram Filmed Entertainment, with US$200 million pumped in with the intention of developing a European film studio that could produce and distribute films internationally on a scale to match the major Hollywood studios.

 Following the style of its music business, the company produced films through a number of creatively semi-autonomous 'labels', such as Working Title Films in the United Kingdom and Propaganda Films and Interscope Communications in the United States; it also built up its own network of distribution companies.

 Film production within PolyGram differed from traditional Hollywood studios, in that power to make ('green light') a film was not centralised in the hands of a small number of executives, but instead was decided by negotiations between producers, management and marketing.
 Kuhn claimed that "movies sort of green lit themselves."